KNVB/VideoConferencing/README.md

-# VideoConferencing
+# Video Conferencing
-A Video Conferencing Web Application.
+This is a Video Conferencing Web Application.

-As Chrome,FireFox and Safari browsers support WebRTC API interface, I want to build a simple web application that can perform video conferencing.
+As Chrome,FireFox and Safari browsers support WebRTC API interface, so that I can built a primitive Video Conferencing Web Application.

+The web application is divided into 2 part: front end and back end.

-Currently, I am building front end with React framework and bootstrap, I am using Express to build backend.
+Currently, I build front end with React framework and bootstrap, I am using Express to build backend.

-Although I have some experience on web programming e.g. jquery,javascript,jsp,asp,php , all of the above technologies are new to me.

-Especially, I am not familiar with CSS, so if you are familiar with bootstrap and css, you are the one I am looking for, if you have interest on my project, please send me an email(i.e. knvbhk@gmail.com), I looking for your help, thank you very much.
+Moreover, I am using Peerjs library to handle the WebRTC communication between browser.

+**Software Requirement**

+   1. Node.JS
+   2. A SSL cert for your domain.

+> If your server is connected to the internet directly, please amend the api/server.js to include the certificate to the server.

+**Installation**

+   1. Go to the /api folder,enter the following command to install all the dependencies:

+          npm install

+   2. Go to the /client folder, enter the following command to install all the dependencies:

+          npm install

+   3. Enter the following command to build the front end code:

+          npm run build

+   4. After the building process, a "build" folder is generated.

+   5. Go to the /api folder, create a symbolic link "build" to point to the /client/build folder.

+   > For Linux OS, please refer the ln command; for Windows OS, please refer the mklink command.

+   6. Finally, enter the following command to start the application.

+             npm start